bazmonk/digigurdy-baz/README.md

 ## Operation, Setup, and Play

 The keys for navigating the menus work just like John Dingley's code.
 The bottom row represent number choices 1-6 starting from the left.
-THe "OK" or X button is the top right, and the "Back" or O button is the top left:
+The "OK" or X button is the top right, and the "Back" or O button is the top left:

 ![keybox pic](https://raw.githubusercontent.com/wiki/bazmonk/digigurdy-baz/keys.jpeg)